Skull140/godot-docs/classes/class_projectsettings.rst

 If ``true``, the texture importer will utilize the GPU for compressing textures, improving the import time of large images.

-\ **Note:** This setting requires either Vulkan or D3D12 available as a rendering backend.
+\ **Note:** This only functions on a device which supports either Vulkan, D3D12, or Metal available as a rendering backend.

-\ **Note:** Currently this only affects BC1 and BC6H compression, which are used on Desktop and Console for fully opaque and HDR images respectively.
+\ **Note:** Currently this only affects certain compressed formats (BC1, BC4, and BC6), all of which are exclusive to desktop platforms and consoles.

 .. rst-class:: classref-item-separator